 Enhance your ability to analyze the financial risks and opportunities of today's real estate marketplace by leveraging quantitative analytics techniques taught in popular MIT graduate courses.
-Over the course of two accelerated days, you’ll master common real estate financial analysis methods, acquire new approaches for financial modeling, explore the latest real estate data sources and indices, and assess cutting-edge quantitative tools for managing portfolio risk.
+Over the course of two accelerated days, you’ll master common real estate financial analysis methods, acquire new approaches for financial modeling, and assess cutting-edge quantitative tools for managing portfolio risk.

 THIS COURSE MAY BE TAKEN INDIVIDUALLY OR AS PART OF THE PROFESSIONAL CERTIFICATE PROGRAM IN REAL ESTATE FINANCE & DEVELOPMENT